 St Aidan’s is a vibrant parish and is strongly committed to being involved in and serving the community around us.
-Various oversight groups steer ministries and are open to all.
-Make sure to have a look at the noticeboard in the Gathering Area for upcoming Mission and Outreach events.

 City Mission Food Donations & Volunteering